YannCebron/m68kplugin/docs/known_issues.md

 ### Unsupported CPUs

-Currently, only MC68000/MC68010 architecture is supported.
+Currently, only MC68000/MC68010 and CPU32 architecture is supported.
 For select mnemonics, some MC68020+ only variants are supported.

 Non-supported instructions/registers will yield false positive errors